KatarinaKomad/ZOSS-Tim1/documentation/architecture.md

 # Architecture

-<p>This document will explain the module decomposition, focusing on clarifying the architecture specific to Android and iOS operating systems, and will include a detailed overview of the layers that make up the architecture of each system.
+This document will explain the module decomposition, focusing on clarifying the architecture specific to Android and iOS operating systems, and will include a detailed overview of the layers that make up the architecture of each system.

 The Android operating system is characterized by its layered structure, encompassing components such as the application layer, framework layer, library layer, runtime layer, hardware abstract layer and kernel.

 Similarly, the iOS operating system has a layered architecture, including the Cocoa Touch layer, Media layer, Core Services, and the underlying Core OS layer.

-Through this system analysis, the document aims to provide a detailed insight into the hierarchical composition of these operating systems, facilitating the understanding of their design principles and functional interactions.</p>
+Through this system analysis, the document aims to provide a detailed insight into the hierarchical composition of these operating systems, facilitating the understanding of their design principles and functional interactions.

 ## Android